Ä¢¹½ÊÓÆµÍø

 Clubs can promote their activities through various media, including printed materials like posters and handouts.
 Different approval processes apply to each type.

-1. Submission: Submit your poster design electronically (.pdf, .jpeg, or .png) to clubs@cwi.edu by Thursday at 8:00 a.m. for posting the following Friday.
+• Submission: Submit your poster design electronically (.pdf, .jpeg, or .png) to clubs@cwi.edu by Wednesday at 11:59 p.m. for posting that Friday.
 Include:

 • A blank white box (2" wide x 1" tall) in the bottom right corner for approval stamping.

-2. Approval: Student Affairs reviews, approves, stamps, and posts all posters.
+• Approval: Student Affairs reviews, approves, stamps, and posts all posters.
+Facilities will then post the approved posters.

-5. College Branding: To maintain consistency and protect the integrity of our college's identity, student clubs and organizations are prohibited from using the official college logo or mascot in any of their materials or activities without prior written approval from CWI Marketing & Communications.
+• College Branding: To maintain consistency and protect the integrity of the College's identity, student clubs are prohibited from using the official college logo or mascot in any of their materials or activities without prior written approval from CWI Marketing & Communications.

-Handouts are informational documents (brochures, flyers, leaflets, cards) distributed directly to individuals.
+Handouts are informational documents (e.g., brochures, flyers, leaflets, cards) distributed directly to individuals.

-• Clubs can use the paper cutter in Willow C for self-printing.
+• Clubs can use the paper cutter at the (NCWC) for self-printing.

 • Handouts must be given directly to people and not left unattended on surfaces.

-• Prohibited Content: Materials containing solicitation, obscene, libelous, or illegal content, or violating CWI policies, are not allowed.
+• Prohibited content including materials containing solicitation, obscene, libelous, or illegal content, or violating CWI policies, are not allowed.

-• Free-Standing Signs: Signs placed in easels or designed to be free-standing require approval from Student Engagement, who will coordinate placement with Facilities to avoid obstructing traffic.
+• Signs placed on easels or designed to be free-standing require approval from Student Engagement who will coordinate placement with Facilities to avoid obstructing traffic.

 By adhering to these guidelines clubs can effectively promote their activities while maintaining a safe and informative campus environment.